 Is there any workaround?
 Is it possible to have same-second updates of the rrd database treated as a soft failure and logged, but not stop future updates?
 As you might imagine, the combination of rrd and graceful restarts are very desirable to have working in combination on systems under heavy load. :)

-#5 Updated by Anonymous almost 7 years ago
+#5 Updated by Anonymous about 7 years ago

 A hack-around to this problem in 1.4 is to kill the rrdtool owned by the first lighttpd instance before the restart.
 This will result in a few lines in the error log (broken pipe; trigger failed) but will allow the second lighttpd to pick up with rrd updates.